 How do I test if my proxy is working in Edge?

 Visit a site that shows your IP, such as whatismyipaddress.com, and verify that the IP corresponds to the proxy server.
 Also test multiple sites to ensure consistent routing.
-Egypt vpn free: the ultimate guide to free and paid VPNs in Egypt, how to use them, streaming, safety, and privacy
+Microsoft edge secure network vpn review: a comprehensive guide to Edge’s built-in browser VPN-like feature in 2026

 Should I use a VPN or a proxy for privacy?